mprallison/minimal_image_deploy/README.md

 # Readme
-Work for developing automation modules for digital health tasks

-Image auto-image pushed to artifact registry on GCP python-pipe/automate-app
-Hosted on clud run service at url https://auto-image-356299407178.europe-west1.run.app/

-dev/ for working on new modules

 This repo is setup to move easily from local development to deploying on cloud run
 Any working files can reside in dev/ and get ignored in build Makefile commands support running the streamlit container locally, with ALL relevant files residing in app/